Central Business District, Saskatoon: Regional transit

-Saskatchewan Transportation Company operates a major bus depot in downtown Saskatoon on 23rd Street and Pacific Avenue or the Warehouse district.
-It has provided passenger and parcel services across Saskatchewan since 1946.
+Saskatchewan Transportation Company operated a major bus depot in downtown Saskatoon on 23rd Street and Pacific Avenue or the Warehouse district.
+It provided passenger and parcel services across Saskatchewan from 1946 to 2017.

 Street

 22nd Street (Highway 14) is a major thoroughfare through Saskatoon.
 Highway 14 connects with Asquith, Biggar Wilkie, Unity, and Macklin en route to Alberta.

 Idylwyld Drive was formerly known as Avenue A, (Highway 11).
-It is a main thoroughfare through the city connecting Regina, Saskatoon and Prince Albert, Saskatchewan.
+It is a main thoroughfare through the city connecting Regina, Saskatoon, and Prince Albert.
 It also connects west Saskatoon with the bedroom communities of Warman and Martensville.

 Vehicular access from east Saskatoon across the South Saskatchewan River is provided by three bridges – the Buckwold (or Freeway) Bridge, the Broadway Bridge and the University or 25th Street Bridge (all three bridges also provide pedestrian crossings).
 A fourth bridge, the Traffic or Victoria Bridge, provided access from Nutana into downtown for more than a century until it was declared unsafe for vehicular traffic in the late 2000s and closed; as of 2012 the historic structure was in the process of being dismantled with plans for a future replacement bridge still the subject of debate.